annwhowell/Mod11_challenge/README.md

 # Data
 The data comes from two csv files called google_hourly_search_trends.csv and mercado_stock_price.csv stored in the Resources folder
+You will be required in Google Colab to choose each of the files to upload them - find the files in the Resources section.

 '''
 Path("google_hourly_search_trends.csv")